Science

 Citizen Science Opportunities

 The web offers many exciting opportunities for classes to get involved in REAL science!
-Here are some great starting points that will get you thinking about how you might incorporate these opportunities into your curricula!
-(Thanks to Jim Forde from Digital Learning Environments for sharing this information.
-Please visit his site at Citizen Science Opportunities).
+Here are some great starting points to help you think about how to incorporate these opportunities into your curricula!

 Sci Starter

-An easy-to-use menu for searching for science projects to get involved in utilizing categories like at home, at night, at the beach etc. You can also select items by science topic.
-Here is their cool Sci Starter blog.
+An easy-to-use menu for searching for science projects to get involved in, utilizing categories like at home, at night, at the beach, etc. You can also select items by science topic.

 Zooniverse